metacpan/metacpan-cpan-extracted/distros/A/App-ZFSCurses/README.rst

 - **Enter/Space** → validate selection.
 - **Tab** → change focus around.
 - **Ctrl+q** → quit the UI.
-- **F1** → when browsing a dataset properties, F1 will show a help message about the selected property.
+- **F1** → when browsing a dataset/snapshot properties, F1 will show a help
+  message about the selected property.
 You must first select a property using Enter/Space.

+Listboxes showing the different datasets/snapshots/properties are searchable:

+- **/** → search forward in the list.
+- **?** → search backward in the list.

 Mouse
 -----